Motstanden/motstanden-website/README.md

   You will now see two new directories: `server/build` and `common/build`

   ### Terminal 2
+  Run start-up script
+  ```bash
+  cd server
+  npm run dev
+  ```
-  This terminal will simultaneously run two servers:
+  The terminal is now running two servers:
   1. http://localhost:3000/ – A front end server, responsible for compiling react and provide front end dev tools.
 This server is only used in development.
   2. http://localhost:5000/ - A back end server, responsible for handling API calls and serving content.
 This server will be the actual server running in production.

-  ```bash
-  cd server
-  npm run dev
-  ```

 You can now go to http://localhost:3000/ and start developing.<br/>
 Happy coding!